 Our ability to improve our financial performance largely depends on our ability to proactively anticipate, gauge and react in a timely and effective manner to changes in consumer spending patterns and preferences regarding products, platforms, and business opportunities in the affiliate gig and sharing economy.
 Our operating results have been and could be adversely affected if our products, platforms, business opportunities and other initiatives do not generate sufficient enthusiasm and economic benefit to retain our existing consumers and sales force or to attract new consumers and sales force members.
-For example, during 2022, sales of our ageLOC LumiSpa iO device were below our expectations.
+For example, during 2022, sales of our ageLOC LuniSpa iO device were below our expectations.
 Potential factors affecting the attractiveness of our products, platforms, business opportunities and other initiatives include, among other things, shifting consumer demands, perceived product quality and value, similarities to other products, product exclusivity or effectiveness, growth of the gig economy, disruption of retail commerce and e-commerce by social commerce, demographic trends, the strength of our brand and public image, growth of connected commerce, sustainability factors, DEI initiatives, economic competitiveness of our business opportunity in the marketplace, perceived ability of potential affiliates to succeed in our business opportunity, the quality and accuracy of the data we use in running our business, our technology infrastructure and capabilities, restrictions in social or digital media for sharing products and attracting consumers, adverse media attention and regulatory restrictions on claims.
 In addition, we are currently pursuing an initiative to optimize the size of our product portfolio, which will include the discontinuation of some products.
 If we are unable to anticipate changes in consumer and sales force preferences and trends, or if the discontinuation of products causes customer attrition, our business, financial condition and operating results could be materially adversely affected.
+Likewise, if we are unable to anticipate changes in the affiliate marketing, gig and sharing economies and adapt our business opportunity accordingly, our ability to capture growth trends in the social commerce marketplace could be materially adversely affected.